argonne-lcf/dlio_benchmark/README.md

 * We assume the data/label pairs are stored in the same file.
 Storing data and labels in separate files will be supported in future.

 * File format support: we only support tfrecord, hdf5, npz, csv, jpg, jpeg formats.
 Other data formats can be extended.

+* Storage backend support: we support local filesystem, AWS S3, and AIStore as storage backends.
+Other storage backends can be extended.

 * Data Loader support: we support reading datasets using TensorFlow tf.data data loader, PyTorch DataLoader, and a set of custom data readers implemented in ./reader.
 For TensorFlow tf.data data loader, PyTorch DataLoader
   - We have complete support for tfrecord format in TensorFlow data loader.